d13125710/AntSolverGUI/README.md

 AntSolverGUI
 ============

-Version 1
+AntSolver is a Windows 64 bit program that solves TSP files, using differnet Ant Colonly Algorithms , and the genetic algorithm in one framework, and displays visual feeback of the inner workings of each algorithm.

-AntSolver is implemented in C++ and the main algorithm classes have been implemented using ISO standards, therefore enabling these classes to be imported to any other C++ application on any operating system.
+AntSolver is implemented in C++ and the main algorithm classes have been implemented using standard C++ , therefore enabling these classes to be imported to any other C++ application on any operating system.
 Although Visual C++ 10 professional with service Pack 2 installed was used to compile this version.

 To compile download to desktop